yabuki/friendly-potato/articles/2021-06-19-memo-of-erb.md

   <%= $?.to_s %>
   <%= machine %>
   <% case machine
-  when "Oraanth", "Odayla", "Malkion" %> you are in Debian/Sid.
+  when "Orlanth", "Odayla", "Malkion" %> you are in Debian/Sid.
   <% else %>
   you are in Debian/Buster.